 Therapy for Speech Problems

-When these or other symptoms or signs are noticed, a referral may be offered to consult with a speech/language pathologist who is specially trained to evaluate and treat speech problems.
-Because speech problems (and related swallowing problems) are common in MS, the speech/language pathologist is an integral member of the rehabilitation team for persons living with MS.
+When these or other symptoms or signs are noticed, your doctor may refer you to a speech/language pathologist.
+Because speech problems and related swallowing problems are common in MS, the speech/language pathologist is often a key member of the rehabilitation team for people living with MS.1

-Adjusting height of soft palate to control whether voice vibrates in mouth or nose (affecting quality of sound)
+• Resonance – Adjusting the height of the soft palate to control whether the voice vibrates in the mouth or nose (affecting quality of sound)

 Different types of speech problems

-Reduced or excess volume, monotone, or variability in volume
+• Loudness control – Reduced or excess volume, monotone speech, variability in volume

 Evaluating speech problems

-After referral for a speech problem, the first step taken will be for your speech/language pathologist to make a thorough evaluation of the problem.
-This typically involves:
+After referral for a speech problem, your speech/language pathologist will thoroughly evaluate the problem.
+This typically involves:1

-(1).
-Evaluation of the muscles and structures in your mouth and body that contribute to making speech.
-These include components that allow you to articulate speech, including your lips, teeth, tongue, hard and soft palates, structures that provide breath support and control for speech, and structures such as your larynx that control volume, pitch and voice quality.
+• Evaluation of the muscles and structures in your mouth and body that contribute to making speech.
+These include components that allow you to articulate speech, including your:

-(2).
-Classification of type and severity of speech problem.
+• Classification of type and severity of speech problem

-(3).
-Rating of intelligibility and naturalness of speech in conversation.
+• Rating of intelligibility and naturalness of speech in conversation

 Therapy for speech problems